Testing the simplifying assumption in high-dimensional vine copulas: Conclusion

-Beside its application as a specification test of simplified vine copula models, the CCC test can also be utilized to improve the modeling of data with vine copulas. \citet{Schellhase2017} make use of the CCC test to identify building blocks of vine copulas where the modeling of a conditional copula is more appropriate than the specification of an unconditional copula.
-Additionally, \citet{Kraus2017} introduce model selection algorithms that use the CCC test to find appropriate structures for vine copulas which outperform the popular Di{\ss}mann algorithm \citep{Dissmann2013}.
+The CCC test can also be utilized to improve the modeling of data with vine copulas. \citet{Schellhase2017} make use of the CCC test to identify building blocks of vine copulas where the simplifying assumption does not seem to be adequate and the estimation of a conditional copula that is varying in its conditioning variables can improve the modeling.
+Additionally, \citet{Kraus2017} use the CCC test to find alternative vine copula structures which might be more in line with the simplifying assumption.